Jakhongir0103/datastory/index.md

 1. Do product launch events significantly impact YouTubers?
 2. What key topics should be addressed before, during, and after a product release?

-# What should be the duratio of your videos?
+# What should the duration of your videos be?

 Have you ever wondered how the trend of a YouTube video’s length evolves through time?
 Does it have anything to do with the success of the video?
 And if we want to upload a video of what duration should it be?
 We try to get some insights on these questions by analyzing video durations.